Online Life Insurance Plans

 Example

-A business paying a one-year health insurance premium upfront.
+A business pays a one-year health insurance premium upfront

-A company using insurance coverage but paying the premium later.
+A company uses insurance coverage but pays the premium later

 Impact on Cash Flow